 After you've accepted your offer to study at York, we'll confirm which pre-sessional course you should apply to via You@York.

 You can apply and send all your documentation electronically through our online system.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.

-You can attach a short .mp3 file or .mp4 video file along with your application as evidence of your previous work in performance.
-You should aim to include repertoire that you intend to study on the course.
+Please attach a short video file/link with at least two contrasting pieces with your application as evidence of your previous work in performance.
+You should aim to include repertoire you might wish to study on the course.

 Please also provide a short written statement on your aims and objectives in taking this course.

 After application, you will be called for interview or audition.
 For students outside the UK, this can be through Skype (or similar) if necessary.

 You are encouraged to contact Susan Young (firstname.lastname@example.org) at the beginning of the process to discuss your application.

 Please indicate clearly in the written title of your application which MA Music pathway you wish to apply for.

 Get in touch if you have any questions

 We offer a range of campus accommodation to suit you and your budget, from economy to premium.